The Dynamics of Rank-Maximal and Popular Matchings: Preliminaries

 \section{Preliminaries}

 Let $G = (\mathcal{A} \cup \mathcal{P}, \mathcal{E})$ be a bipartite graph and let $M$ be a maximum matching of $G$.
-We say that a path $S$ is {\em $M$-alternating} if its edges belong alternately to $M$ and $\mathcal{E}\setminus M$.
+We say that a path is {\em $M$-alternating} if its edges belong alternately to $M$ and $\mathcal{E}\setminus M$.
 We say that a vertex $v$ is {\em free} or {\em unmatched} in $M$ if no edge of $M$ is incident to $v$.
 An $M$-alternating path is said to be {\em $M$-augmenting} (or {\em augmenting} if the matching is clear from the context) if it starts and ends at an unmatched vertex.

+By $V(G)$ and $\mathcal{E}(G)$ we denote, respectively, the set of vertices of $G$ and the set of edges.

-Given a maximum matching $M$ we can partition the vertex set of $G$ into three disjoint sets $E$, $O$ and $U$.
-Nodes in $E$, $O$ and $U$ are called \emph{even}, \emph{odd} and \emph{unreachable} respectively and are defined as follows.
+Given a maximum matching $M$, we can partition the vertex set of $G$ into three disjoint sets $E$, $O$ and $U$.
+Vertices in $E$, $O$ and $U$ are called \emph{even}, \emph{odd} and \emph{unreachable} respectively and are defined as follows.
 A vertex $v \in V(G)$ is \emph{even} (resp. \emph{odd}) if there is an even (resp. odd) length alternating path in $G$ with respect to $M$ from an unmatched vertex to $v$.
 A vertex $v \in V(G)$ is unreachable if there is no alternating path in $G$ with respect to $M$ from an unmatched vertex to $v$.
 For vertex sets $A$ and $B$, we call an edge connecting a vertex in $A$ with a vertex in $B$ an $AB$ edge.
-The following lemma is well-known in matching theory.